Planning-Inspectorate/back-office/README.md

 This is the Planning Inspectorate Back Office monorepo that contains all the apps for running the back office.

-The back office system includes a JSON API, which retrieves data from a database, and a web front-end (utilising [server-side rendering](https://web.dev/rendering-on-the-web/#server-rendering)).
+The back office system contains individual stacks for appeal and applications back office features.
+Each includes a JSON API, which retrieves data from a database, and a web front-end (utilising [server-side rendering](https://web.dev/rendering-on-the-web/#server-rendering)).
 There are also some [Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview) for background tasks (such as virus scans), [Azure Blob Storage](https://azure.microsoft.com/en-gb/products/storage/blobs) is used for documents, and [Azure Service Bus](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) for integration.

 Most of the apps are built with [Express.js](https://expressjs.com/), and the front-end uses the [Nunjucks templating language](https://mozilla.github.io/nunjucks/templating.html) and the [GOV.UK Design System](https://design-system.service.gov.uk/).